 The Deal and the Excitement

 I left work that day and drove over to the motor sports dealership.
 I walked around in there for about an hour just admiring all of the toys.
 I was like a little kid in a candy store.
 I love anything with an engine.
-It has been this way for years and that is one reason why I have a project vehicle in my garage right now.
+It has been this way for years and that is one reason why I have a Jeep in my garage.

 After the hour, I found the watercraft that I wanted to bring home with me.
 The salesman approached to see if I needed help and of course I said yes.
-Here comes the sales process.
+Here comes the sales process and I was ready!

-The salesman was a really nice person and asked all of the right questions and I thought I had all of the right answers.
+The salesman was a really nice person and asked all of the right questions to which I thought I had all the right answers.
 I knew how much I was making and knew that I could easily afford the $69 a month.
 That was nothing in my eyes.
 We started working on the paperwork and after an hour, I was ready to sign the paperwork.

 Do you see that number there?
 Yeah, that is how much a new Jetski costs with a trailer.
 But, does that matter when you only have to pay $69 a month?
 Hell